 The DES manages public assistance, such as food stamps and welfare payments, as well as about 75% of Medicaid determinations, said Linda Skinner, assistant director of the Phoenix-based DMS.
 In turn, her agency oversees the remaining 25% of Medicaid, long-term eligibility for those with disabilities and the Children’s Health Insurance Program (CHIP).
 DMS also is responsible for enrollment, she said.

 All Arizona residents are thus insured, whether privately or through the state's managed care programs, Skinner said.
-"We've
+"We've been demonstrating now, for almost 26 years, that we can do a good job, very cost effectively, by putting them all in managed care plans and overseeing the programs," she said.

 One reason the agencies can manage the growing number of people seeking government-funded health care is their adoption of Web-based human services software that cuts administrative chores and paperwork, and speeds up the enrollment process.